February 16, 2021

 Recently, larger than life superstar Zlatan Ibrahimović, brought intellectual property to the fore when he took issue with EA Sports for using his name and face (his likeness) in their video game series “Fifa Football” without his permission.
 However, this is not an isolated case and intellectual property continues to play an ever-growing role in football.

-Intellectual property is an asset for a player and their club, and the ownership structure and handling of those rights is important as highlighted above.
+Intellectual property is an asset for a player and their club, and the ownership structure and handling of those rights are important as highlighted above.

-Briffa are specialist IP lawyers with decades of experience in the field of image rights management.
+Briffa is a firm of specialist IP lawyers with decades of experience in the field of image rights management.
 We act for many well-known organisations, personalities and sportspeople, helping them to get the best deals, maximise the value of their imagery and retain brand value.
-You can check more of our services here: https://www.briffa.com/key-practice-area/image-rights/

 We’ll start with a no obligation chat where we’ll get to know you and understand your current challenges.